Improvement and generalization of ABCD method with Bayesian inference: From ABCD to probabilistic models for data-driven LHC analyses

 Therefore, the probability for the dataset ${\bf X } = \{ {\bf x}_1, ... , {\bf x}_N \}$ is simply the product of Eq.~\ref{mixture2} for each data point.
 This yields

-which is the basic ingredient to run Bayesian inference.
-We need to add a prior probability for the parameters of the model, $p(\theta)$, and one can in principle obtain the posterior $p(\theta | {\bf X})$.
+which is one of the fundamental components to run Bayesian inference.
+We need to add a prior probability for the parameters of the model, $p({\bf \theta})$ , and one can in principle obtain the posterior $p({\bf \theta} | {\bf X})$ through Bayes' theorem

 This usually can be achieved through a variety of numerical techniques, we describe in Section~\ref{sec:toy_problem} the tools that we have used along this work.
+The general methodology can then be summarized as a choice of observables ${\bf x}$ and the modelling of the associated likelihood $p({\bf x} | {\bf \theta} )$ whose parameters of interest are assigned a prior $p({\bf \theta})$.
+The method proceeds to extract the posterior distribution, or for simplicity the Maximum a Posteriori (MAP) estimates of the parameters, from the measured unlabeled data ${\bf X}$, which in turn provides us with estimators of the quantities of interest chief among them the expected number of signal events.

 To make the connection between the mathematical framework and the physical problem, we identify $\pi_k$ as the component of the corresponding class $k$ in the mixture, and its posterior is the probability distribution for its fraction in the dataset.
 Therefore the signal fraction is estimated through its corresponding posterior.
 Moreover, one can compute the posterior probability of the $n^{th}$ event to belong to each one of the $K$ classes by studying the posterior for ${\bf z}_{n}$.
 This yields a {\it soft-assignment} for each event, since it has a probability of belonging to each one of the classes.